-Other non-operating income (expense) - Our loss on marketable equity securities was \$.1 million in 2019 and \$7.3 million in 2018.
+Other non-operating income (expense) - We recognized a loss of \$.1 million in 2019 and \$7.3 million in 2018 on the change in value of our marketable equity securities.
 See Note 6 to our Consolidated Financial Statements.
-Other components of net periodic pension and postretirement benefits other than pensions, or OPEB, cost in 2019 was comparable to 2018.
+Other components of net periodic pension and OPEB cost in 2019 was comparable to 2018.
 See Note 10 to our Consolidated Financial Statements.
 Interest expense in 2019 was comparable to 2018.